Tips for Overcoming Insomnia and Anxiety

 I find it hard to sleep with the lights hitting my eyes so I would always have to wear an eye mask to help block that light and make me fall asleep faster.

 It is shown that when your brain senses darkness, it produces melatonin to help you sleep.
 If you're afraid of the dark, then maybe you can try wearing one depending on how bad your phobia is or take melatonin sleeping pills before bed.

-So those are my tips for trying to overcome Insomnia.
+So those are my tips for trying to overcome insomnia and anxiety.
 If you've tried out all these tips but still having problems sleeping, I suggest checking up with the doctors.